 Additionally, if the evidence indicates that a truck driver or company failed to properly maintain a truck or trailer, or that maintenance inspections were not carried out pursuant to the FMCSA, a court may award punitive damages.

 Nevada law limits punitive damages to three times the amount of compensatory damages if the amount of compensatory damages equals or exceeds $100,000.
 If compensatory damages amount to less than $100,000, the law caps punitive damages at $300,000.
 However, Nevada law does not impose any cap on punitive damages if the defendant was intentionally driving under the influence of alcohol or drugs.

-Don't let your chance for just compensation pass you by.
-Electronic Logging Devices our now mandatory in all commercial trucks and buses and it is critical to preserve this evidence prior to trial.
-If you or a loved one has been injured concerning any commercial vehicle; eighteen-wheeler, diesel, cement truck, limousine, big rig, construction truck, garbage truck, etc contact Benson & Bingham online or by calling (702) 382-9797, to schedule a free consultation.
+Don’t let your chance for just compensation pass you by.
+Electronic Logging Devices are now mandatory in all commercial trucks and buses and it is critical to preserve this evidence prior to trial.
+If you or a loved one has been injured concerning any commercial vehicle; eighteen-wheeler, diesel, cement truck, limousine, big rig, construction truck, garbage truck, etc contact Benson & Bingham online or by calling (702) 600-6000, to schedule a free consultation.
 We are well established litigation attorneys who poses the knowledge and first hand experience required to take control of your case and force commercial companies to reveal and exhaust excess policies.
 Benson & Bingham has collected millions from excess insurance policies.
 Protect your rights today and call us for a free consultation.

 See Also: Tractor Trailer Accidents

 Listen to this client testimonial from James Raymundo about how Benson & Bingham helped him through his horrific semi accident.